 Hearfones; are they beneficial for your vocal technique?

 In my view, Hearfones are expensive, fragile and uncomfortable, but they may help you care for and improve your voice.
 Do I recommend you buy them?
-Not really.
+Not at their current price.
 However, what they are designed to do can be easily copied with your hands and the subsequent practice should improve your voice!

 Babies love to scream: